Classical field theory limit of many-body quantum Gibbs states in 2D and 3D

 \textbf{Main result.} Our contribution is in the spirit of the latter situation of phase transitions.
 We start with a model describing quantum particles in the domain $\Omega\subset\R^d$, submitted to an external potential $V$ and interacting through a pair potential $w$.
 We consider the Bose equilibrium state of this system at an appropriate temperature.
 This system has no divergence and no renormalization is needed.
 We then study a specific scaling regime where the (average) number of particles diverges to infinity, in which we can prove the convergence to the classical nonlinear Gibbs measure $\mu$ including the renormalization, for an appropriate potential $V_0$ which is in general different from $V$.
-Our result will be stated in macroscopic variables but, when interpreted at the microscopic scale, the limit corresponds to zooming just below the critical density for Bose-Einstein condensation, as we will explain.
+Our result will be stated in macroscopic variables (taking the size of the full system as reference length scale) but, when interpreted at the microscopic scale (taking the typical inter-particle distance as reference length scale), the limit corresponds to zooming just below the critical density for Bose-Einstein condensation, as we will explain.
 The physical interpretation of our result is therefore that the measure $\mu$ describes how a Bose-Einstein condensate forms at criticality.
 We will in addition exhibit a kind of universality of the renormalization scheme, which turns out to be largely independent of the model.

 We now describe our main results.
 An ensemble of $n$ bosonic quantum particles is described by the following Schr\"odinger operator

 which acts on the subspace of symmetric functions in $L^2(\Omega^n,\C)$, denoted henceforth by $L^2_s(\Omega^n,\C)$.
 We consider Dirichlet boundary conditions for the Laplacian in case $\Omega\neq\R^d$, or periodic boundary conditions if $\Omega$ is a cube.
 We have introduced here two parameters: $\lambda$ is a \emph{coupling constant} allowing to vary the intensity of the interaction, which will be taken to zero in our limit, whereas $\nu$ is called the \emph{chemical potential}.
 It plays a decisive role in our study since it will be used to renormalize the theory.
 After averaging over all the particle numbers $n$ at fixed $\nu$, we obtain the following function of our parameters $\lambda,\nu$